Guided Druse and Poker Chip Hunt, April 2013

 30 Dave Searches for Pockets

 Don and I continued to work the fresher area for a couple more hours before I wore out….I wandered up to the top of the pile and looked around, but couldn`t locate any newer stuff…I did spot a couple of large poker chip crystals cradled up high on the wall, but impossible to get to…I commented to Don if we only had a long pole with a metal catch on the end like they used on light bulbs in gymnasiums, we could prob dislodge those crystals but then would need a large basket to catch them in with lots of padding in the bottom….Don wanted a rapelling rope.
 I headed home soon after that..my legs were sore as could be and I was exhausted as well.
-It was decided to meet at Viburnum on Sunday morning and travel out to a second druse location where larger druse pieces could be found.
+It was decided to meet at Davisville on Sunday morning and travel out to a second druse location where larger druse pieces could be found.

 if you have any questions or wanna say hi, give me a shout at jwjphoto7@gmail.com